Florin-Popescu/avarice-unofficial/README.md

 # AVaRICE
 GDB debug server for AVR microcontrollers

+## Changes from florinp's repo
+- Added support for the following devices:
+    - ATmega4809

 ## Changes from official repo
 - Added support for following devices:
     - ATmega324PB